p-argento/uni/BPM/BPM Lectures on Petri Nets.md

 It assigns the importance.

 How to find an S-invariant?
-92. take the invariance matrix of a net
+1. take the incidence matrix of a net
-93. multiply it by a vector of variables
+2. multiply it by a vector of variables
-94. solve the system of equations (for example by substitution)
+3. solve the system of equations (for example by substitution)

 ![[Pasted image 20250123192320.png]]
 It means that the tokens in p1, p2 have the same weights and the ones in p3, p4, p5 have the same weigth.